LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 - A configurable, non-focus-stealing status-dismissal command may close the visual surface while retaining visually hidden polite updates, and must defer to controls or applications that own the key.
 - Repeated navigation does not queue long or redundant announcements.
 - OpenKeyNav may augment a weak page focus indicator but must not suppress the page's native or authored focus styles.
-- A generated visual context indicator may outline the active context, but it is `aria-hidden`, ignores pointer events, never receives focus, and is removed on mode exit.
+- An opt-in generated visual context indicator may outline the active context, but it is disabled by default, `aria-hidden`, ignores pointer events, never receives focus, and is removed on mode exit.
 - No generated item is presented as a second focused page target.

 ## Public configuration